lagzxadr/pandoc-crossref/output-chapters.md

 List of Figures
 ---------------

+1. A figure
-1. First figure
+2. First figure
-2. Second figure
+3. Second figure
-3. Third figure
+4. Third figure

 List of Tables
 --------------